 Before I Begin

-Please understand that the Greek language, from which the New Testament was written, contained two basic tenses of writing:
+Please understand that the Greek language, from which the New Testament was written, contained two basic tenses:

 - the perfect past tense; and